 One way to enter the city of Bruges is via the fairylike Minnewater park.
 It’s a beautiful green lung in the southern part of the city.
 It’s a picturesque way to enter the medieval streets of the historical centre.

-A legend tells the story of a young and pretty girl named Minna who was in love with Stromberg, a warrior of a neighbouring tribe.
+One of the legends of Bruges tells the story of a young and pretty girl named Minna who was in love with Stromberg, a warrior of a neighbouring tribe.
 Her father did not agree with her love and arranged her to marry a man of his choice.
 Minna escaped and ran into the forest.
 When Stromberg finally found her, she died in his arms of exhaustion.
-The lake was named after Minna and the bridge by the lake was considered the bridge of love, in her honour, meaning that when you walk over the bridge with your loved one, it will become eternal love.
+The lake was named after Minna and the bridge by the lake was considered the bridge of love or lovers bridge, in her honour, meaning that when you walk over the bridge with your loved one, it will become eternal love.

 Every year in the month of July, the Minnewater park hosts the “Cactusfestival”, which lasts for 3 days.